Introducing The Collected Works of Marie-Louise von Franz: Fairytales, Visions, and the Afterlife

 An overview of von Franz’s life and work

 A history and overview of the evolving project of her collected works.

 A deep dive into her work on fairytales, particularly her early writings.

 The mysteries of death, life after death, and the diamond body.

 Overview of weekly topics:

 An overview of the life of Marie-Louise von Franz and the project of bringing together her collected works.
-Volume 1 in The Collected Works of Marie-Louise von Franz will also be reviewed.
+Volumes 1 and 2 in The Collected Works of Marie-Louise von Franz will be reviewed.

 Exploring the heroine’s path in fairytales.
 (Volume 3 in The Collected Works of Marie-Louise von Franz)